txros/txros/README.md

 It does this by utilizing the Twisted networking library (including Deferreds and generator-based coroutines).

 It is a work in progress, and as such, its API is not stable.

+This repository depends on Twisted, installable with:

+    sudo apt-get install python-twisted